-There is something quite amazing about the flavour of beetroot, and I’m not talking about the sugary tinned variety.
-Beetroot carries a rich earthy taste that works well in both hot and cold meals, which you can try and taste in our fresh beetroot recipes..
-I find beetroot really simple to grow and it can be grown most of the year, plus homegrown beetroot tastes so amazing you will never again purchase them from the shop.
+There is something quite amazing about the flavour of beetroot.
+I’m not talking about the sugary tinned variety.
+Beetroot carries a rich earthy taste that works well in both hot and cold meals, which you can try and taste in our fresh beetroot recipes.
+I find beetroot really simple to grow.
+It can be grown most of the year, plus homegrown beetroot tastes so amazing you will never again purchase them from the shop.

 When growing beetroot at home they like a bit of shade and grow quite well in containers.
 The faster a beetroot grows the better it tastes, so definitely use organic pellets & liquid fertiliser.
-You can also eat the leaves in a salad.
+You can also eat the leaves in a salad which is amazing.

 There are lots of ways you can serve beetroot.
 You can simply boil it with the skin on and when it’s cooked through, rinse it under cold water and the skin will easily peel off in your hands.
-Make sure your hands and bread board are wet before handling beetroot, or it can stain.
+Make sure your hands and breadboard are wet before handling beetroot, or it will stain.
 I also highly recommend trying baked beetroot.
 Just throw it in the oven with your other veggies.
-It takes a little longer than potatoes so if you part cook it before hand this helps ensure it’s ready with the rest of your veggies.
+It takes a little longer than potatoes so if you part cook it beforehand this helps ensure it’s ready with the rest of your veggies.

 I have so many favourite fresh beetroot recipes, but these 3 I’ve cooked many times so they are at the top of my list!